-So, it is a surprise that in-spite of so much dependence we don’t pay them better, and in time, deprive them of salary and leaves, criticise them and bully them, don’t want to make a small investments, and make a big show of the fact that we give them all leftover food, old clothes, and yes “tea” every day.
+So, it is a surprise that in spite of so much dependence we don’t pay them better, and in time, deprive them of salary and leaves, criticize them and bully them, don’t want to make a small investments, and make a big show of the fact that we give them all leftover food, old clothes, and yes “tea” every day.

 All along, while we shamelessly exhibit our wealth in front of these same servants, we grudge them Rs.
 40-50 an hour to ensure a comfortable life.